Stefanos Nikolaidis

 Nathaniel Dennler

 Nathan is a Ph.D. student in the computer science department at USC.
 He is co-advised by Prof. Maja Matarić and Prof. Stefanos Nikolaidis.
-He previously received a B.S. in Computer Science and a B.Eng. in Robotics Engineering from Worcester Polytechnic Institute, where he explored ways to improve internalizing motivation in middle school students using intelligent tutoring systems.
-His current research interest is in developing computational models of social behavior to better inform physically assistive robots.
+Nathan previously received a B.S. in Computer Science and a B.Eng. in Robotics Engineering from Worcester Polytechnic Institute.
+Nathan is an NSF Graduate Research Fellow and a USC Annenberg Fellow.
+Their current area of research is in how users can adapt robotic systems to their specific needs and preferences, specifically in the context of users with limited mobility.

 Matt Fontaine